Frequently Asked Questions – FAQs

 All Fifty States Club is really a “thing?”

-The most common 50th states for those who undertake the feat?
+What are the most common 50th states for those who undertake the feat?
 Alaska, Hawaii, and North Dakota!
 My 50th?
 New York in 1987!

 Did you know that blogs are typically reader supported?
 So, buy me a hot chocolate!
 Or not!.